bigdata-i523/hid334/notebook.md

 * 2017-10-08: Completed paper 1
 * 2017-10-12: Reviewed HID 342's paper on Piazza
 * 2017-10-25: Researched and received approval for final project
+* 2017-10-29: Researched and organized outline for paper 2 - began writing introduction
+* 2017-10-30: Added additional case studies to paper 2

 # Location
 * Address: Metuchen, New Jersey